 Key Change Reason Level of significance?
 What investigations are needed?
 Options for consultation and engagement Implications (if any) Housing Accord work-stream 2A: Housing Entity or Entities contd.
 A development entity and/or a community housing provider will be established to develop Council's social housing portfolio.
 Responsibilities and scope would include: mixed tenure developments with complementary facilities and services such as retail, office and community purposes; sale and purchase of assets; rebuild; new builds; and site intensification.
-The proceeds from any sales would be re- invested into sustainable social housing projects.
+The proceeds from any sales would be reinvested into sustainable social housing projects.
 The sales could include assets that are uneconomic, provide opportunities for land swaps that increase the portfolio, and/or sites suitable for intensification or mixed tenure developments.
 The Council will progressively capitalise the entity with an injection of \$50 million of land and other assets.
-The entity would be able to leverage off both the public and private sectors to effectively and efficiently provide social housing developments for Council's portfolio. stakeholders and City Housing staff will be engaged throughout This work will be resourced within the current staffing of the Housing Unit (funded by the Housing Fund) and Council's shared services, balanced alongside other Level of Service commitments
+The entity would be able to leverage off both the public and private sectors to effectively and efficiently provide social housing developments for Council's portfolio.
+Very High.
+There is a project plan in place to establish the entities and manage the transition of housing assets and tenants to the new entities.
+City Housing stoff This work will be resourced within the current staffing of the Housing Unit (funded by the Housing Fund) and Council's shared services, balanced alongside other Level of Service commitments

 Key Change Reason Level of significance?
 What investigations are needed?
 Options for consultation and engagement Implications (if any) Housing Accord work-stream 2A: Housing Entity or Entities contd.
 Establish a Housing Management Board as a subordinate decision making body, with delegated authority to implement the establishment of the Housing Development and/or Community Housing Provider entities, and related initiatives.
-Primary responsibilities of the Board include the Asset Management of the Social Housing Portfolio and the arrangements with the tenancy management and development entities A subordinate decision making body enables the appointment of a skills based governance board that can operate within a business framework, efficiently setting direction and making objective decisions to deliver a social outcome for the Council. transition of housing assets and tenants to the new entities.
-Plans Tenants, stakeholders and City Housing staff will be engaged throughout establishment of This work will be resourced within the current staffing of the Housing Unit (funded by the Housing Fund) and Council's shared services, balanced alongside other Level of Service commitments
+Primary responsibilities of the Board include the Asset Management of the Social Housing Portfolio and the arrangements with the tenancy management and development entities making objective decisions to deliver a social Very High.
+There is a project plan in place to establish the entities and manage the transition of housing assets and tenants to the new entities.
+Plans Tenants, stakeholders and City Housing staff will be engaged throughout This work will be resourced within the current staffing of the Housing Unit (funded by the Housing Fund) and Council's shared services, balanced alongside other Level of Service commitments